-The Program in Classical Studies provides you with a broad background in the history and culture of classical antiquity, both as an aid to your general cultural education and to assist you in your own major fields.
+The Program in Classical Studies provides students with a broad background in the history and culture of classical antiquity, both as an aid to their general cultural education and to assist them in their own major fields.
 The program offers courses in Greek and Latin language and literature, as well as other courses taught in English on the history, culture, and civilization of classical antiquity.

 Appropriate courses used for the minor in Classical Studies may also be used simultaneously to fulfill the core requirements in history, philosophy, arts, English literature, and foreign language.

-Students may also design a major in Classical Studies as an individually designed major (see catalog entry for Individually Designed Major).
+Students may also design a major in Classical Studies as an individually designed major (see the University catalog entry for Individually Designed Major).

 The program also makes available, as a general service to the University, courses in English and the original languages for those interested in specific aspects of classical antiquity.